spikeekips/mitum-doc/ISAAC+-Sync.md

 # Sync

 If node notices the global state is different from node itself, node should try to sync it's block state to global's.
 In ISAAC+, syncing process is extremely simple.
 There are some differences in various sync cases, but basically node requests the block state from the other nodes of *Consensus Group*.
-The node outside *Consensus Group* can not request the block data from *Consensus Group* directly, but the MITUM API server or other service can be used.
+The node outside *Consensus Group* can not request the block data from *Consensus Group* directly, but the MITUM API server or other services can be used.

 Simply the basic process is,